DrDuck2/SoftwareTesting/README.md

 Workflow pushes 'docs' directory to the repository so that we can use GitHubs Pages feature that allows us to display the test results online.

-!CAUTION! - You have to give permission to 'Actions' so that it Push files to your repository.
+!CAUTION! - You have to give permission to 'Actions' so that it can Push files to your repository.
 To do this you have to follow these steps:
   1. Go to settings
   2. Go to Actions